storybookjs/test-runner/README.md

 By default, the test runner transforms your story files into tests.
 It also supports a secondary "stories.json mode" which runs directly against your Storybook's `stories.json`, a static index of all the stories.

 This is particularly useful for running against a deployed storybook because `stories.json` is guaranteed to be in sync with the Storybook you are testing.
 In the default, story file-based mode, your local story files may be out of sync--or you might not even have access to the source code.
+Furthermore, it is not possible to run the test-runner directly against `.mdx` or `.svelte` stories, and stories.json mode must be used.

 To run in stories.json mode, first make sure your Storybook has a v3 `stories.json` file.
 You can navigate to: